-Making Videogames is an extraordinary snapshot of modern interactive entertainment, with insight from pioneers about the most important games in the world.
-Illustrated with some of the most arresting in-game images ever seen in print, this book explores the unique alchemy of a technical and artistic endeavor that constitutes the magic of videogames, striking a captivating balance between insight and accessibility.
+Making Videogames is an extraordinary snapshot of modern interactive entertainment, with insight from pioneers about the most important games in the industry.
+Illustrated with some of the most arresting in-game images ever seen in print, this book explores the unique alchemy of a technical and artistic endeavor striking a captivating balance between insider insight and accessibility.

-Across eleven chapters, each focusing on a specific game from AAA blockbusters such as Tom Clancey’s The Division, Control, and Gran Turismo to cult breakthrough games including No Man’s Sky and Fortnite, the book will document the incredible craft of videogame worldbuilding and visual storytelling via the world’s most popular, but seldom fully understood, entertainment medium.
-The book’s text orbits breathtaking, specially created imagery “photographed” in-engine by the author, demonstrating the magic and method behind each studio’s work.
+Across twelve chapters, each focusing on a specific game from AAA blockbusters such as Control, Half-Life: Alyx, Dishonored 2, and Rise of the Tomb Raider to cult breakthrough games including No Man’s Sky and Fortnite, this volume documents the incredible craft of videogame worldbuilding.
+These chapters present masterful visual storytelling via the world’s most popular, but seldom fully understood, entertainment medium.

 Alex Wiltshire is a writer and consultant for videogames, design, and technology.
 He is the author of the bestselling book Minecraft Blockopedia (2014), and the editor of Britsoft: An Oral History (2016).
 Previously editor of Edge, he has also written for Rock, Paper, Shotgun, PC Gamer, and Eurogamer.